DVPCoder2003/cse15l-lab1-report/lab1.md

 Another one is ls -a, which shows all of the files in the directory (even the hidden ones), and all of them start with "."

 ![Image](LSA.png)

+# Thank you so much for taking the time to go through this!!